Witness Post: SW Fairmount Blvd

 The Fairmount Loop

 In the early 1950’s, with veterans returning from WWII, scenic homes in Portland were built all around Council Crest, the Fairmount Loop, and the West Hills.
-By the mid-1950’s spec homes were built on open and wooded lots for those who wanted a mountain or greenery view, yet wanted to be close to businesses in downtown Portland.
+By the mid-1950’s spec homes were built on open and wooded lots for those who wanted a mountain or greenery view, yet wanted to be close to businesses and offices in downtown Portland.

 Previous Owners

 In 1957, the lots were drawn on the regional map and homes were outlined north and south along Fairmount Boulevard (lots 1 to 8 and 23 to 30) and west along Gale Avenue (lots 9 to 22).
-The home at 2830 SW Fairmount Boulevard (lot 21) was built in the early 60’s and sold to Ray Doherty and his wife, Lucille, and their son.
+The home at 2830 SW Fairmount Boulevard (lot 21) was built in 1958 and sold to Ray Doherty and his wife, Lucille, and their son.
 “They moved from Pendleton to Portland, but did not live at that address for very long,” recalls neighbor and matriarch, Esther Niehaus.
-[2] “I think their son played football at Jesuit High School and may have had an accident, so the couple eventually moved to a smaller house.”
+[2] “We lived across the street at that time, and I think their son played football at Jesuit High School and may have had a traffic accident.
+So the couple eventually moved to a smaller house that was more accessible.”

 After the Doherty’s came the Rausch family.
 “The Rausch’s lived in the house for 30 years or so and they had five children,” recalled Esther.
 She knows the Rausch parents (Dick & Elita) and children’s names (Lisa, Ricky, Michael, Cici and Mary), recalling them rapidly, nicknames and all.
 “They really made the community on Gale and Fairmount flow out the door and down the street … Dick and Elita Rausch were great neighbors and Elita was an outstanding gardener with prize roses.
 My son, Bob, was good friends with the boys and they were always getting into some mischief or another.”
 The family loved the neighborhood and only moved away because Dick got sick and he was preparing to retire to a smaller place.
 “Professionally, I think that Dick was in sales for the Blitz Weinhard Brewery, but he was best known for his love of golf.
-He was president of the Portland Golf Club and a member of the MAC Club and the Racquet Club.”
+He was president of the Portland Golf Club and a member of the MAC Club and the Portland Racquet Club.”

 After the Rausch’s moved, the house was bought by Lawrence and Carolyn Newlands.
 Esther does not know how long they lived there, records say it was about two years, but Esther believed that it was good for the neighborhood that the Newlands were across the street.
-She recalls that Carolyn was a school teacher and had important things to say to anyone who would listen.
+She recalls that Carolyn was a school teacher and had important things to say about adolescents to anyone who would listen.

 Footnotes